Skip to main content

 • Region: kr-central-2

-1. Create two VPCs.
+1. Create two VPCs for connection.
 Each VPC uses one AZ and the default public subnet.

-2. Create a Transit Gateway and attach both VPCs to it.
+2. Create a Transit Gateway and add the two VPCs as Attachments.

 5. Create VM instances in each subnet and verify connectivity using the ping command.